Why Real Estate Investors Use Sensitivity Analysis for Investment Decisions

 How much cash down the investors are willing to fork over to make the acquisition is also a good variable worth analyzing because the amount will impact the investor's bottom line numbers outcome.

-Our model, for instance, reflects both annual cash flow and cash on cash return as well as the investors cash requirement, annual loan payment and debt coverage ratio.
+Our model reflects the annual cash flow and cash on cash return as well as a host of other pertinent data based upon various down payment amounts.

 This model steps two variables: loan amount and interest rate.
 So investors can evaluate what to expect as a monthly mortgage payment in the event he or she obtains one particular loan amount at some given interest rate.

-The benefit here, of course, is that the analysis results in hundreds of variations which enable the investor to examine in order to determine which combination yields the lowest possible monthly payment.
+The benefit here, of course, is that the analysis results in hundreds of variations which enable the investor to examine for the purpose of determining which combination yields the lowest possible monthly payment.

 So You Know

 ProAPOD provides a printable sensitivity analysis report in both it's Agent 6 and Executive 10 real estate investing software solutions, and just requires one or two entries in the appropriate form.